-In the midst of my excitement, I forgot to scope out the best seat on the plane for photography.
-The pilot suggested the tallest person to get in first, so I didn’t give it a second thought until our wheels lifted off the ground.
 I immediately regretted my decision because the left hand side of the cockpit had the perfect little cut out for taking photos.
-I did get a few shots by leaning out over the railing on the right, but with 80-mile an hour winds, it’s not easy — and you can easily loose a camera (or phone) that way.
+I did get a few shots by leaning out over the railing on the right, but with 80-mile an hour winds, it’s not easy — and you can easily lose a camera (or phone) that way.

 As if he had read my mind, I heard Peter’s voice through my set of headphones.
 “It looks like we have some clouds up ahead.
 I’ll see if I can position us for the best photo opportunities.”